 - Bad Job, Worse Uniform: Barney is shown handing out fliers for Lullabuy$ baby furniture store, wearing a diaper and bonnet, in the middle of winter.
 He then loses the diaper after saying that things can't get any worse...

 - Before My Time: Bart doesn't know who Robin is.Adam West: I guess you're only familiar with the new Batman movies.

 - Bilingual Bonus: Linda Ronstadt's Spanish version of the Plow King jingle translates as "Mr. Plow is not manly.
 He's only a drunk."
 (Senor Plow no es macho.
 Es solamente un borracho.)

 - Biting-the-Hand Humor/Leaning on the Fourth Wall: "It may be on a lousy channel, but the Simpsons are on TV!"

-- Bowdlerization: In the UK, Homer telling the insurance agent that he was at a pornography store to cover up being at Moe's was cut.
+- Bowdlerise: On Channel 4 in the UK, Homer telling the insurance agent that he was at a pornography store to cover up being at Moe's was cut.note

 - Hypocritical Humor: When Barney introduces himself as "Plow King", he tells Homer there was no problem with a fair competition.
 Then he shoots Homer's tires.